 Groundwater samples were obtained from two sites located in the vicinity of the Cheal-A wellsite (GND1139 and (GND3172) and one site each in the vicinity of the Cheal-B (GND2543) and Cheal-E wellsites (GND2592).
-Routine groundwater sampling was undertaken on 2 December 2022 and 12 May 2023.
+Routine groundwater sampling was undertaken on 22 November 2023 and 24 May 2024.
 Samples were not collected from GND0492 during the monitoring period as this bore has now been removed from the monitoring programme.
 This bore has now been replaced within the programme by GND3172 which is located slightly closer to the wellsite.
+Only one sample was taken from GND3172 during this reporting period as the tap where samples are taken from was removed and is yet to be reinstated by the landowner.

-The results of analyses carried out during the period are set out below in Table 6, Table 7, Table 8 and Table 9.
+The results of analyses carried out during the period are set out below in Table 6 to Table 9.
 The minimum and maximum range of historical data has also been provided for comparison.